 Pay a sunrise visit to the incomparable monument of Love, the Taj Mahal, hued in the eternal beauty that is immortal.
 It took 22 years, 32 million rupees and hard toil of more than 20,000 workers to construct the Taj Mahal.
 In all 28 kinds of rare, semi precious and precious stones were used for the inlay work.
 It as the manifestation of Empire Shah Jahan’s unfathomable and unshakable desire for the woman he loved – who proved her loyalty and everlasting friendship to him till her last breath, a woman of great physical and inner beauty, substance and strength.
 Taj Mahal is the epitome of love, poem in white marble, one of the Seven Wonders of the World besides being the pride of India.
 Once the capital of the Mughal Empire, Agra, has several monuments which display the splendour of Mughal architecture and it is very easy to slip away through the centuries into the grandeur and intrigues of the Mughal court.
 Return to the hotel for breakfast followed by visit to Agra Fort; this great monument of red sandstone was constructed by Mughal emperor Akbar in the 16th century and Itimad-Ud-Daulah also known as mini Taj Mahal; It is a tomb built with white marble in typical Islamic style architecture, by the Mughal Empress Noor Jahan in memory of her father Itimad-Ud-Daulah.
 Rest of the evening is free for your own activities with overnight stay in Agra.

-Travel by private A/C car with a driver
+Travel, transfers and sightseeing by a private air-conditioned car with a driver

 Rickshaw ride in Delhi